List of Disney's Big Hero 6 characters: Aunt Cass

-The television series expands on her character, depicting her as not only being unaware of her nephew's heroics, but displaying some eccentricities when it comes to cooking and food.
-This is further shown in the episode "Food Fight" where she not only is shown mastering many uncommon dishes with a variety of unfamiliar ingredients, but she is shown to love doing so to challenge herself.
+The television series expands on her character, depicting her as not only being unaware of her nephew's heroics but also displaying some eccentricities when it comes to cooking and food.
+This is further shown in the episode "Food Fight" where she not only is shown mastering many uncommon dishes with a variety of unfamiliar ingredients but she is shown to love doing so to challenge herself.
 Cass also displays a ditsy personality that sometimes hinges on ignorance.
 Though once she does become aware she takes her situation seriously.
-She also has never dated or gotten married prior to the events of "Aunt Cass Goes Out" and while she did find Alistair Krei interesting and romantic, she ultimately saw his flaws enough for her to dump him.
+She also has never dated or gotten married before the events of "Aunt Cass Goes Out" and while she did find Alistair Krei interesting and romantic, she ultimately saw his flaws enough for her to dump him.
 In season two, she starts dating Chief Diego Cruz, whom she had known since high school.
 It is later implied that the relationship does not last.
 In season three, she displays some athletic ability; revealing that she used to play softball when she was in college, and is also very good at singing.

 Despite being Hiro's aunt, she acts more like a mother; setting him up to have a date with a girl his age and taking pictures of them when they are going to a dance.
 She is also shown to be heavily oblivious to major events happening throughout the city, usually due to Hiro and his friends stopping her from seeing anything major happening.
 At the end of the series, she adopts Noodle Burger Boy and his robot family as her staff.
 They in turn, affectionately call her "mom", which she admits is weird.

 In Baymax!, Cass confides in the titular robot that her attachment to the café is the result of her fearing the loss of her family, as the customers are like family members to her and she is afraid of them leaving her for another establishment.
 She adds that she "made a promise" to look after her family; implying that she took over the café from Hiro and Tadashi's parents.